Richard Bruce Silverman: Research

 Silverman has been teaching and doing research at Northwestern since 1976.
-He became both Professor of Chemistry and Professor of Biochemistry, Molecular Biology, and Cell Biology in 1986.
+He became both professor of chemistry and professor of biochemistry, molecular biology, and cell biology in 1986.
 He has held several named professorships.
 He was the Arthur Andersen Professor of Chemistry from 1988 to 1996, the Charles Deering McCormick Professor of Teaching Excellence from 2001 to 2003, and the John Evans Professor of Chemistry beginning from 2004 to 2015.
 He was named the inaugural Patrick G. Ryan/Aon Professor as of September 1, 2015.

-The primary focus in Silverman's laboratory is basic research into central nervous system disorders, including Amyotrophic lateral sclerosis (ALS), cerebral palsy, Parkinson's disease, Alzheimer's disease, and epilepsy.
-Other research areas include cancer (melanoma and hepatocellular carcinoma), and bacterial infection.
+The primary focus in Silverman's laboratory is basic research into central nervous system disorders, including Amyotrophic lateral sclerosis (ALS), Parkinson's disease, Alzheimer's disease, and epilepsy.
+Other research areas include cancer (melanoma and hepatocellular carcinoma).
 He has developed novel approaches to the elucidation of enzyme-catalyzed reactions in organic chemistry.
 He is interested in understanding and developing mechanisms of enzyme inhibition.

-Silverman has published over 385 research articles.
-He has been awarded 128 patents.
-He has written 3 books: Mechanism-Based Enzyme Inactivation: Chemistry and Enzymology (CRC Press; 1988), Organic Chemistry of Drug Design and Drug Action (Academic Press; 1992, 2004, 2014), and Organic Chemistry of Enzyme-Catalyzed Reactions (Academic Press; 2000, 2002; see the Published works section, below).
+Silverman has published about 400 research articles.
+He has been awarded 130 patents.
+He has written 3 books (one in the third edition): Mechanism-Based Enzyme Inactivation: Chemistry and Enzymology (CRC Press; 1988), Organic Chemistry of Drug Design and Drug Action (Academic Press; 1992, 2004, 2014), and Organic Chemistry of Enzyme-Catalyzed Reactions (Academic Press; 2000, 2002; see the Published works section, below).
 He is active on the editorial boards of a number of scholarly journals.

 Silverman is known for inventing the drug pregabalin as a possible treatment for epileptic seizures.
 During 1988-1990, Ryszard Andruszkiewicz, a visiting research fellow, synthesized a series of molecules for Silverman.
 One looked promising.
 The molecule was transported into the brain, where it activated the enzyme L-glutamate decarboxylase.
 Silverman anticipated that the enzyme would increase production of the inhibitory neurotransmitter GABA and block convulsions.
 Eventually, the set of molecules were sent to Parke-Davis Pharmaceuticals for testing.
 In addition to treating seizures, pregabalin was found to be effective in treating fibromyalgia pain, neuropathic pain, and generalized anxiety disorder.
 It was approved by the FDA in 2004 and marketed by Pfizer (which bought Parke-Davis) under the trade name Lyrica.

 Research has shown that the mechanism of the drug is more complicated than originally anticipated.
 In addition to its effects on GABA-AT substrate behavior, pregabalin binds to calcium channels and blocks glutamate release.
 GABA is potentiated, but through a different mechanism than originally suspected.